Igesef/aws-lambda-gradle-sample/README.md

 # Sample AWS lambda with Java and gradle

 The goal of this project is to provide a sample aws lambda using gradle.

-It will do following:
+It has two handlers doing following:

-* for JSON list will return random element as a single element list.
-Like this: for
+* `ListHandler` will return a single element list with a random element from passed JSON list.
+Example: for
 `
 [
     'apples',